How Is Cord Blood Used Today?

 Research shows that transplants using cord blood from a family member are about twice as successful as transplants using cord blood from a non-relative.17

 The first successful transplant was performed on a six-year-old boy suffering from the blood disorder “Fanconi’s Anemia.”

 Over stem cell transplants worldwideusing cord blood from both donor and private family banks.106

 Over 200 ViaCord families have used their banked cord blood in a transplant

 In transplants, cord blood units banked by ViaCord have a great track record with the highest published transplant success rate in Family Banking - 88% at 1 year.
 9b

 Cord tissue is not quite ready for prime time yet, but excitement is growing around its potential

 Excitement about cord tissue's potential to help conditions affecting cartilage, muscle and nerve cells continues to grow.19 Researchers are focusing on a wide range of potential treatment areas, including Parkinson’s disease, Alzheimer’s, liver fibrosis, lung cancer, and sports injuries.
-Since 2007 there have been 150 clinical trials using cord tissue stem cells.
+Since 2007 there have been 250+ CT-MSC trials worldwide for a wide range of conditions.

 There is a high likelihood that immediate biological family members could benefit from the baby’s cord tissue stem cells, with parents having a 100% likelihood of being compatible, siblings having a 75% likelihood of being compatible, and grandparents having a 25% likelihood of being compatible.16,50 Another reason why parents today are choosing to bank their baby's cord tissue for the future.